shark585/Ritvik_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

-For my first milestone, I was able to get the entire base project working.
-For me, the base project included building the Raspberry Pi, getting the Pi connected to the display, and also properly displaying the simulation.
-One major issue I faced near the beginning was that the SD card failed and the Raspberry Pi couldn't use it anymore.
-Luckily, I had a spare USB drive and I loaded the OS for the Pi on that, which allowed it to work normally.
-I also had to install a fan and put the Pi in a case, since it was getting too hot.
-After making sure the Pi ran normally, I had to debug the lunar lander software since there were issues with importing packages.
-To fix this, I had to create a virtual environment (venv) and import the packages on the venv.
-One major breakthrough I had was being able to display the simulation briefly on the display just by running the python script.

 # Second Milestone